arjan-tools/docs/docs.md

 - In Case 3, alike case 1, a directory with the name of the output language will be created in the root.
 ## Translation Format

-The example compares Arjan with i18n; Lets suppose our input is an en.html file with the following content:
+The example compares Arjan with i18n; 'Lets suppose our input is an en.html file with the following content:

     <section>
       <h1 id="title1">Arjan is super cool</h1>